 Tayport travelled on the 1.35pm train for a 3.35pm kick-off [this was prior to Daylight Saving Time] on The Coup with Coss; Cowley and A.Oswald; N.Oswald, J.C.Cowie and Campbell; A.Rae, Wallace, Gray, J.Rae and Wilkie.
 Reserves were E.Oswald & C.Caird.

-Taport were fancied to make the last 32 and this was duly achieved by a 3-0 winning margin.
+Tayport were fancied to make the last 32 and this was duly achieved by a 3-0 winning margin.

-As was often the situation in the 1900s, games were often not completed at the first time of asking.
+As was often the situation in the 1900s, games were occasionally not completed at the first time of asking.
 Games abandoned because of darkness, often caused through late arrivals, protests over alleged ineligible players and the inevitable drawn matches, frequently saw ties take three weeks to be completed.
 There was however a different reason for the Rothesay Victoria v Vale of Glengarnock match to be replayed.
 The first tie was abandoned after 4 balls had burst during the game and no fifth ball was available!

 Surprisingly, very few games were postponed in those days because of inclement weather conditions.
 Rain, hail or snow and no hot showers, they just got on with it!